autumnai/leaf/doc/src/create-new-layer.md

 # Create a new Layer

 A layer in Leaf can implement any behavior as long as it takes an input and produces an output.
-There are a lot of layers, that would prove valuable but, are not yet implemented.
-This chapter shows how straight forward it is to add a new layer to Leaf.
+As Leaf is new, there are still many valuable layers that are not yet implemented.
+This is why this chapter shows how you can add new layers to Leaf.

-A not exclusive list of steps to take in order to implement a new layer.
+A not exclusive list of steps to take in order to implement a new layer:

-The Rust compiler is also very helpful with pointing out the necessary steps for implementing a new layer struct.
-It might be helpful to copy a file of an already existing layer and start from there.
+> The Rust compiler is also very helpful with pointing out the necessary steps
+> for implementing a new layer struct.
+It might be beneficial to start the
+> implementation of a new layer from a copied file of an already existing layer.

 1. Decide to which of the [five types](./layers.html#What&#32;can&#32;Layers&#32;do?) the new layer belongs.
 This decides under which directory to put the layer